intel-lab-lkp/linux/Documentation/admin-guide/mm/hugetlbpage.rst

         guarantee that an application will be able to allocate a huge page from the pool of huge pages at fault time.
 HugePages_Surp
-	is short for "surplus," and is the number of huge pages in the pool above the value in ``/proc/sys/vm/nr_hugepages``.
+	is short for "surplus," and is the number of huge pages which will be freed back to the kernel's normal page pool upon becoming unused.
+In contrast, persistent huge pages will not be freed back even if the task no longer uses it.
 The maximum number of surplus huge pages is controlled by ``/proc/sys/vm/nr_overcommit_hugepages``.
 	Note: When the feature of freeing unused vmemmap pages associated with each hugetlb page is enabled, the number of surplus huge pages may be temporarily larger than the maximum number of surplus huge